 According to Section 381.986 (6)(a), the product must be dispensed through a medical dispensary and contain less than 0.8% THC and more than 10% CBD.
 No other non-psychoactive cannabinoids are allowed in the product, and it cannot have any synthetic cannabinoids or precursors of such substances.

 Using Delta 8 THC products in Florida is completely legal as per the current Florida laws and the farm bill.
-As long it stems from hemp extracts and is not extracted or has any bi-products from the marijuana plant the state law allows you to purchase and consume delta 8 THC products.
+As long it stems from hemp extracts and is not extracted or has any bi-products from the marijuana plant, the state law allows you to purchase and consume delta 8 THC products.

 In regards to CBD oil, here is how it used to work.

 If you were suffering from epilepsy, ALS, cancer, Crohn’s Disease, Parkinson’s Disease, MS, Dravet Syndrome/CDKL5, or any other disease which produces seizures or muscle spasms, then you were able to purchase CBD oil.
-CBD oil is often shown to be effective for treating these conditions.
+CBD oil is often shown to be effective in treating these conditions.
 If your doctor recommends it, you were able to purchase the oil in Florida.

 A recent amendment to Florida’s “Charlotte’s Web” CBD law made it legal for even recreational users of marijuana to buy, sell and possess CBD oil without breaking any laws.
 The only requirement was that if someone wants CBD oil, they must have a condition that warrants its use or be part of one of the state’s four existing cannabis clubs.